python-botogram/botogram/docs/api/telegram.rst

       .. versionadded:: 0.2

+   .. py:attribute:: reply_markup

+      This attribute contains the inline keyboard attached to the message.

+      It's always an instance of :py:class:`~botogram.KeyboardMarkup` class.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:method:: avatar_history()

       Get the user's avatar history.
 This returns a list of the current and all